Gedmatch review: what to know before you start

 When you use GEDmatch, your DNA data is then visible to any other users of the site, unless you specifically change your privacy settings.
 As such, GEDmatch offers the least privacy for your data.
 In fact, GEDmatch is used by a number of law enforcement agencies to search for criminals.
 While the actual criminal may not be in the database, the database is large enough that at least one of their close relatives has.
 This helps law enforcement identify a family, and has helped solve many cold cases.
 For example, the Golden State Killer was identified this way.

+In fact, GEDmatch was purchased by the forensic company Verogen to make it easier for law enforcement officials to access this information.
+When you upload, you are allowed to opt-out of law enforcement discovery.
+While this feature was temporarily disabled, the site has been fixed and users can rest assured their choices will be respected.
 While this should really only be worrisome to you if you plan on committing a crime, it can be disconcerting to know that anyone can compare their DNA with yours.
 Luckily, aliases are allowed on the platform and you can take steps to protect your identity from being discovered.

 What to use GEDmatch For